rackerlabs/rackspace-how-to/content/managed-operations/gogrid-eol-faq.md

 #### Who is responsible for deleting my infrastructure once I have migrated to another platform?

-You are responsible for managing your infrastructure, including, but not limited to, spinning down virtual machines and/or deleting any data contained on your infrastructure.
-Up until the EOL date, you will be billed for services you use in accordance with your Terms of Service.
+You are responsible for managing your infrastructure, including but not limited to spinning down virtual machines and/or deleting any data contained on your infrastructure.
+Up until the EOL date, you will be billed for the services you use in accordance with your Terms of Service.

 #### Is it possible to extend the EOL date if I can't migrate off the platform in time?

-It is not possible to extend the End of Life date.
+It is not possible to extend the EOL date.
 Please contact us to review your migration options.

 #### Will you continue to support GoGrid until the EOL?

-Yes, we will continue to support GoGrid and will be available to assist you with any issues you may have.
+Yes, we will continue to support GoGrid and will be available to assist you with any issues that you might have.

-#### How can Rackspace help me decide on the best cloud infrastructure for my business?
+#### How can Rackspace help me choose the best cloud infrastructure for my business?

 As a leader in Managed Services for public cloud infrastructure, Rackspace delivers unbiased guidance on best-fit cloud solutions to organizations around the globe.
-We go beyond simple migration assistance and infrastructure management with multi-cloud managed services, professional services and managed application services to enable true digital transformation.
+We go beyond simple migration assistance and infrastructure management with multi-cloud managed services, professional services, and managed application services to enable true digital transformation.

 #### What replacement solutions does Rackspace offer that I can migrate to?

-Rackspace has an extensive portfolio of cloud and single tenant solutions, including our Managed Public Clouds across AWS, Microsoft Azure, Google Cloud Platform, and OpenStack that provide similar on-demand cloud resources and utility billing, but with significantly more stability and richer feature sets as compared to GoGrid.
+Rackspace has an extensive portfolio of cloud and single tenant solutions, including our Managed Public Clouds across AWS&trade;, Microsoft Azure&trade;, Google Cloud Platform&trade;, and OpenStack&trade; that provide similar on-demand cloud resources and utility billing, but with significantly more stability and richer feature sets as compared to GoGrid.